garg-shiv/Curve-Detection-AI/Demo Video/Code Working.md

-# Demo Video / Code Working
+# Code Working

 ## Overview
 This file provides a detailed description of the functionality and demonstration of the code.
-For visual representation, please refer to the demo video or screenshots provided in the repository.

 ## Image Details

 ### 1. Hand-drawn Rectangle